 Top 5 Problems Remote Workers Face When Working From Home

 Many think that once they start working from home, they will get a lot of free time to spend it with their loved ones or pets.
-Well, it can happen partially but you still will have tasks and deadlines to deal with.
-You will save time on traveling to and from work but you won’t be able to walk your dog for hours, go out with friends or spend a romantic time with your partner who may also work from home.
+Well, it can happen partially, but you still will have tasks and deadlines to deal with.
+You will save time on travelling to and from work, but you won’t be able to walk your dog for hours, go out with friends or spend a romantic time with your partner who may also work from home.

 However, you should have breaks and you should leave your home office to meet people and socialize.

 The boundary between work and home almost disappears for people who work from home.
 Working where you sleep, eat, do your yoga, and hug with your partner while watching a TV can make you feel stressed.
 It’s important to create a working space that you will associate with work only.
 Working on a laptop while in bed, answering emails in the kitchen while cooking yourself a lunch are the ways to complicate the problem.

 Avoid bedroom and kitchen.
 These are two places where you will feel distracted the most.
 So, set up a comfortable corner with a desk, chair, and make sure that the light is good.
 It’s best to sit by the window.
 Getting sunlight, looking at the sky, and nature will keep your mind fresh.